 In 2010, a housing development known as Roseville Commons opened to provide 50 units of low and moderate income housing in the West Ward of Newark through a partnership with RPM Development Corp., one of New Jersey’s leading private developers of affordable housing.

-New Community’s latest projects include Springfield Village in Newark, a joint residential/commercial venture with RPM Development Group, slated to open in the Fall of 2013, and A Better Life, a residence for the chronically homeless to be built in Newark through a partnership with UMDNJ-University Behavioral Healthcare.
+New Community’s latest projects include Springfield Village in Newark, a joint residential/commercial venture with RPM Development Group, and A Better Life, a residence for the chronically homeless being built in Newark through a partnership with Rutgers University Behavioral Health Care.

 Guided by its mission to help residents of inner cities improve the quality of their lives to reflect individual, God-given dignity and personal achievement, New Community is also a leader in education, early childhood learning and the expansion of health care, with the opening of a major health care complex in 2004.
 In addition to its 180-bed Extended Care Facility, New Community has also brought health care closer to the elderly by offering on-site physician and nursing services inside its senior buildings.